 Bachelor of Science in Industrial Engineering or its equivalent from a college, university, or

 technical school of recognized standing.
 Other Bachelor degrees will be considered on an

 individual basis.
 In addition, all applicants need to provide GRE scores.
-The TOEFL test is
+The TOEFL (or IELTS) test is

 required for students whose native language is not English.
 High academic achievement or other